MathieuLoutre/grunt-aws-s3/README.md

 # grunt-aws-s3

-> Upload files to AWS S3 using AWS SDK
+> Interact with AWS S3 using AWS SDK

 ## Warning